Tag Archives: jackie robinson

 WillieMays

 It was not until 1949 when the New York Giants became the next team to integrate.
 They brought up Monte Irvin and Hank Thompson who they had acquired from the Browns.
 In 1951 they would be joined by rookie Willie Mays to become the first all African-American outfield in the Major Leagues.
-Both Mays and Irvin would enter the Hall of Fame and both are still a key part of the Giants’ story.
-Despite their age have continued to be active in with the Giants and Major League Baseball.
+Both Mays and Irvin would enter the Hall of Fame and both remained key part of the Giants’ story.
+Despite their age have continued to be active in with the Giants and Major League Baseball, Mays still is but Irvin died in 2016.

 images-25